ReneSambou/DevCraft/README.md

 To set up this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/tema-fuel-website.git`
+1. Clone the repository: `git clone https://github.com/ReneSambou/DevCraft.git`
-2. Navigate to the project directory: `cd tema-fuel-website`
-3. Open the `index.html` file in your preferred web browser.
+2. Open the `index.html` file in your preferred web browser.

 ## File Structure